jamesmorgan/ReloadablePropertiesAnnotation/README.md

 ### Future Changes ###
 * Ability to use Spring Expression language to map properties files
 * Support for Java 7 Data and Time classes
-* Add properties source of Database not just properties files
+* Include the ability to define a database driven properties source not just properties files
+* If one resource thread dies at present all watching threads are killed, graceful handle a thread being killed.

 ### Supported Property Type Conversions Available ###
 * Joda Time Library (2.1) - [link](http://joda-time.sourceforge.net/)